Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Get covered for a damaged paint job with a comprehensive policy.

 When will I be covered for paint damage?

 Car insurance will usually only pay for damage that results from an insured event.
-In the case of paint damage, you’ll generally only be able to claim it with comprehensive car insurance, except in some very specific situations, such as paint damage caused by a collision with another driver.
+In the case of paint damage, you’ll generally only be able to claim it with extra coverage like comprehensive car insurance, except in some very specific situations, such as paint damage caused by a collision with another driver.

 Will property damage liability insurance cover a paint job?

 Since this is primarily liability insurance, it will generally only cover a paint job for the other party if you are at fault, or for your car if another driver ran into you.
 Liability only coverage won’t cover a new paint job after an accident that you caused.

 Will collision coverage cover a paint job?